ENGR 102 - Introduction to Engineering

 ENGR 213 - Engineering Statistics

 This course covers the role of statistics in engineering, probability, discrete and continuous probability distributions, joint probability distributions, random sampling and data description, point estimation, statistical intervals, hypothesis testing, analysis of variance, and linear regression.
-Prerequisites: MATH 192 or concurrent enrollment.
+Prerequisites: MATH 192 or MATH 2414 or concurrent enrollment.

 ENGR 411 - Engineering Management